1997–98 in English football: FA Premier League

 Arsène Wenger became the first foreign manager to win an English top division title when his Arsenal side went on a storming run in the second half of the season to overhaul a Manchester United side who had looked uncatchable until well into March.
 Liverpool, inspired by brilliant teenager striker Michael Owen, managed a third-place finish, while fourth place went to a Chelsea side who enjoyed their first top-five finish since 1990 and also added the League Cup and European Cup Winners' Cup to their honours list soon after Ruud Gullit was suddenly sacked in favour of Gianluca Vialli.
 Leeds United finished fifth to earn a return to European competition after two difficult seasons, while Blackburn Rovers also qualified for the UEFA Cup with a sixth-place finish, as did seventh placed Aston Villa whose new manager John Gregory had taken them from the fringe of a relegation battle in the space of three months.

 Newcastle United, handicapped by the pre-season departures of Les Ferdinand and David Ginola, as well as the injury-enforced absence of Alan Shearer in the first half of the season, endured a disappointing season in the league as they finished 13th.
 Ferdinand and Ginola's new club Tottenham could only manage a 14th-place finish.

 Going down were all three newly promoted clubs; Crystal Palace, Barnsley and Bolton Wanderers.
-It was the first occasion when all three newly promoted clubs were relegated from any division.
+It was the first occasion when all three newly promoted clubs were relegated from any division, and would not occur again until 2024.
 Barnsley remains the most recent of six clubs that so far have only completed one season in the top flight.

 Everton, who had been in the top flight since 1954, only survived relegation on goal difference.